-The Louvre in Paris is the world’s largest art museum.
-It’s so big in fact that it would actually be impossible to see all 380,000 pieces the museum exhibits in one day.
+The Louvre in Paris is the world’s largest art museum, so big in fact it would be impossible to see all 380,000 pieces the museum exhibits in one day.
 Now here’s the scenario.
 Two kids in tow.
 Targeting the right pieces with a strategy to navigate the Louvre.
 And all before the dreaded onset of boredom.
-A daunting prospect, I think you’ll agree.
+A daunting prospect for any parent.

-With around nine to ten million visitors a year, the Louvre museum also takes the crown for the most popular in the world.
-It’s home to some of the most famous artworks and sculptures – I’m talking Venus de Milo, the Winged Victory of Samothrace and of course the Mona Lisa, plus some phenomenal artefacts from the Egyptian and Greek epoch.
+With around nine to ten million visitors a year, the Louvre museum also takes the crown for the most popular museum in the world.
+It’s home to some of the most famous artworks and sculptures – Venus de Milo, the Winged Victory of Samothrace and of course the Mona Lisa, plus some phenomenal artefacts from the Egyptian and Greek epoch.
 When you have young impressionable minds to nourish, missing out on these would be a pity.

-Another thing to bear in mind on your visit are the signs on the Louvre paintings are obviously all in French.
+Something to bear in mind are the signs on the Louvre paintings are obviously all in French.
 Not a problem for those fluent in French of course, but I hate not being able to answer a ‘What’s this mummy?’ question.
-Of course, the museum does provide audio guides.
-Personally I think it’s the worst way to see a museum with young children.
+The museum does provide audio guides, but it’s not always the best way to visit a museum with young children.
 Zero interaction is a sure-fire way of hearing the two ghastly words – ‘I’m bored!’

 So what do we have now – A gargantuan area to cover.
 Over-crowded.
 Parental knowledge inadequacy.
-Resulting in my visions for their first visit being full of great memories fading fast into an oblivion.
+Visions of a great first visit fading fast into an oblivion.

-With all this in mind it was a no brainer for us – a tour guide was conducive to a successful first trip.
+With all this in mind it was a no brainer, a tour guide was conducive to a successful first trip.
 We booked a private two-hour family tour with Paris Muse.
 It certainly became a highlight of our Parisienne adventure.
 Here’s why this is one of the best ways to visit the Louvre with young children:

 Skip the lines Louvre